faoroj/m365-access-troubleshooting/docs/ticket-01-license-issue.md

 5. Checked service plan to ensure Teams is included.

 ## Root Cause
-The user account does not have a Microsoft 365 license assigned and will not be able to access services without being licensed.
+The user account is not assigned a Microsoft 365 license and will not be able to access services without one.

 ## Resolution
 (To be completed)